blakadder/blog/_posts/2022-10-06-t6e-sideload.md

 toc: true
 ---

-How to sideload apps to T6E based Android smart home touch panels.
+How to sideload apps to Tuya T6E Android smart home touch panels.

 _Shopping links in this article are affiliate links and I earn a small commission when you buy through them_